Home / News / Technology / Google Seeks Emergency Stay — Claims Epic Games Ruling Puts Android Users’ Security at Risk

 In response, Apple and Google removed Fortnite from their platforms, prompting Epic to file lawsuits against both companies, accusing them of anti-competitive practices and monopolistic control over app distribution.

-The case against Apple was largely a failure, with Judge Yvonne Gonzalez Rogers ruling in favor of the defendant on nine of ten counts.
+After Epic filed lawsuits against Apple and Google, the case against Apple was largely a failure, with Judge Yvonne Gonzalez Rogers ruling in favor of the defendant on nine of ten counts.

 However, Epic had more luck in its fight against Google.
-Following a Jury trial in 2023, the court sided with Epic on all 11 counts, ruling that Google had engaged in anti-competitive practices with the Play Store and its related billing system.
+Following a jury trial in 2023, the court sided with Epic on all 11 counts, ruling that Google had engaged in anti-competitive practices with the Play Store and its related billing system.

 Was this Article helpful?
 Yes No